yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 title: compression algorithms
 short: a deep dive into compression algorithms and how to notice them in hex
 date: 2023-01-25 2:42 PM
-updated: 2024-08-19 11:25 PM
+updated: 2024-09-09 4:01 PM
 ---

 # Compression Algorithms

+*Update: 2024-09-09 - Added DENSITY info.*

 *Update: 2024-08-19 - Added Tile Streaming info.*

 *Update: 2023-07-11 - zenhax is offline, replaced links with archive.org links.*

 One of the things that my programmer friends often ask me about is how I can tell what kind of compression algorithm is used by a file.
 This is an interesting question, and I hope that this post will help you understand how I notice compression algorithms in hex.

 I will not be going over the fundamentals of compression algorithms or go into detail about how they work.

 The forum posts[^eyes] and reference docs that have taught me how to do this are referenced where appropriate.

 I will explain some of the structure of how the compression algorithms are set up because I believe that understanding _what_ these values mean, it will help you understand _why_ they are there and how to notice them when the configuration values are anything but the defaults.

 All magic values are written as byte sequences (i.e. big endian)